rstecca/rtl8811au/README.md

 wifi.powersave = 2
 ```

 but I tested this and it does not solve the issue.
 At least under Debian 9.
+**I am currently looking for a solution so if you have one please open an ISSUE in this repository.**

+---

+**_THE FOLLOWING IS THE ORIGINAL TEXT FROM THE AUTHOR OF THIS VERSION OF rtl8811au_**

+---

 # rtl8811au driver for recent version of ubuntu